 All classes in Arts and Science are attended jointly by students of King's and Dalhousie and are given by Dalhousie professors or by professors on the King's Foundation, depending on the courses taken.
-The students of both institutions follow the same curriculum, take the same examinations, and must attain the same academic standard.
+The Students of both institutions follow the same curriculum, take the same examinations, and must attain the same academic standard.

 The academic facilities in Arts and Science are shared by the students of both institutions, and the students of King's College have the added advantage of residential life in King's College buildings on Studley Campus.
-At the end of a successful course the student receives the same degree as a Dalhousie graduate but his diploma is countersigned by the President of King's College and bears the words "A student of King's College."
+At the end of a successful course the student receives the same degree as a Dalhousie graduate but his diploma is countersigned by the President of King's College."

-A student of King's College has the advantage of attending classes in a large institution with increased facilities as well as of enjoying the more intimate and friendly relations of a small residential college.
+A student of King's College has the advantage of attending classes in a large institution with increased facilities as well as the more intimate and friendly relations of a small residential college.

-Students intending to enter one of the Dalhousie professional schools may take their pre-professional work in Arts and Science as students of King's College and thus assure themselves a place in the King's residence during this course.
+Students intending to enter one of the Dalhousie professional schools may take their pre-professional work in Arts and Science as students of King's College and thus assure themselves a place in the King's residence during such course.